-- We will involve you at the earliest stage, and at all further stages of a planning application when there is still a genuine opportunity for your views to make a difference. - We will make it clear what things we can change and what we can't. - We will give you plenty of time and notice of the opportunities to get involved, wherever possible. - If you have expertise that we think could help us in developing policies or making decisions on planning applications, we will contact you to discuss this.
+- We will involve you at the earliest stage, and at all further stages of the planning application process and the planning policy preparation process when there is still a genuine opportunity for your views to make a difference. - We will make it clear what things we can change and what we can't. - We will give you plenty of time and notice of the opportunities to get involved, wherever possible. - If you have expertise that we think could help us in developing policies or making decisions on planning applications, we will contact you to discuss this.